Radiation Therapy Program

 RTT 4189.
 Radiation Therapy Literary Scholarship and Manuscript Writing.

-This intensive writing course provides instructions in research strategies, critical review and analysis of peer reviewed publications.
-An introduction to scholarly resources and professional manuscript development using peer reviewed journal guidelines for the profession of radiation therapy.
-This course prepares students for RTT 4191 Radiation Therapy Seminar.
+This course provides intensive instruction in research strategies, scholarly writing, and the critical review and analysis of peer‑reviewed publications.
+Students are introduced to scholarly resources and guided through the process of developing a professional manuscript using peer‑reviewed journal guidelines relevant to the field of radiation therapy.
+The skills gained in this writing‑intensive course prepare students for success in RTT 4191 Radiation Therapy Seminar.
 (WI).

 Grade Mode: Standard Letter